GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/README.md

 # Configuring namespace specific policies

-One cluster can be shared between multiple tenants.
-For multi-tenancy, the namespaces used by different tenants should have different policies according to the best practices for multi-tenancy.
+One cluster can be shared between multiple teams.
+For multi-tenancy, the namespaces used by different teams should have different policies according to the best practices for multi-tenancy.
-This doc walks you through the steps for configuring namespace specific policies, such as Role, RoleBinding and NetworkPolicy for a cluster shared between tenants.
+This doc walks you through the steps for configuring namespace specific policies, such as Role, RoleBinding and NetworkPolicy for a cluster shared between teams.

 This example provides two different ways of rendering and syncing your configurations
 - **[manual rendering](manual-rendering/README.md)**: